stcarrez/ada-awa/awa/docs/AWA_Users.md

 link defined in the mail to finish the registration process.
 The user will authenticate using a password.

-A user can also use an OpenID account and be automatically registered.
+A user can also use an OAuth/OpenID account and be automatically authentified and registered to the application.
+By using an external authentication server, passwords are not stored in the application.

 A user can have one or several permissions that allow to protect the application data.
 User permissions are managed by the `Permissions.Module`.